 Despite the fact that the FCC National Broadband Plan says that cost is the largest barrier to consumer broadband adoption, without the Internet Tax Freedom Act, the ban on Internet access taxes will expire, and the state and local taxes that are already applied to other communications services could be expanded to include Internet-access, increasing the cost of service.

 What You Can Do

-Encourage your U.S. Senators to keep Internet accessible for all and to ensure Internet commerce will remain unhindered by discriminatory, duplicative taxes.
+Encourage your U.S. Senators and Representative to keep Internet accessible for all and to ensure Internet commerce will remain unhindered by discriminatory, duplicative taxes.
 Tell them you want them to support a permanent extension of the Internet tax moratorium.